Advertisement

 "I'll sleep when I'm dead" has been a rallying cry amid American hustle culture.
 Sacrificing sleep to work all hours of the day and put in 60- to 80-hour weeks still gets praised as a badge of honor, and it's not uncommon to hear people essentially boasting about how little sleep they get.

-And this trend of celebrating a lack of sleep might be particularly tied to masculinity, according to a recent study published in the Journal of the Association for Consumer Research.
+And this trend of celebrating a lack of sleep might be particularly tied to masculinity, according to a study published in the Journal of the Association for Consumer Research.
 Researchers found getting a lot of sleep was seen as unmanly, whereas sleeping little was seen as being more masculine.

-The unhealthy stereotype of men who don't need sleep.
+The unhealthy stereotype of men who don't need sleep

-The researchers conducted a series of experiments on hundreds of people to understand the link between sleep and perceived masculinity.
 In one survey of 144 people, people saw men who say they don't get a lot of sleep as being significantly more masculine than men who say they sleep a lot.
 In another survey of 385 people, participants tended to describe very "manly" men as getting less sleep than "unmanly men," who generally got more sleep.

 In other words, the assumptions went both ways: Men who don't get sleep were viewed as more masculine—and more masculine men were assumed to get less sleep.